NichloasChiu/Manjaro/README.md

 **win+a** search for `tweaks`, click **Appearance** to select configuration.
 Or go to `google.com` search for **gnome-look** and download it yourself

+---
+# Frequently asked Questions
+1. **The disk cannot read the error message "wrong fs type,bad option,bad superblock on"**
+   If you have a hard disk fs problem, you can use `sudo ntfsfix -d /dev/sda1` to solve it, please click the webpage for details